Aidar5/nattoeng/docs/source/book/20_concurrent_connections/concurrent_futures_submit.rst

      '192.168.100.3': '*07:21:28.930 UTC Fri Jul 26 2019'}

-Of course, exception handling can be performed within the send_show() function, but it is just an example of how you can work with exceptions when using a Future.
+Of course, exception handling can be performed within send_show() function, but it is just an example of how you can work with exceptions when using a Future.